Why Adopt a Constitutional Carry Law?

 And in an exhaustive study on this subject, Jews for the Preservation of Firearms Ownership has researched and translated several gun control laws from foreign countries.
 Their publication, Lethal Laws: “Gun Control” is the Key to Genocide, documents how gun control (and confiscation) has preceded slaughter and genocide against millions of people in Turkey, the Soviet Union, Germany, China, Cambodia and other countries.
 (14)

-(1) As of the end of February, 2017, the 13 Constitutional Carry states for concealed carry were: Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, Vermont, West Virginia, Wyoming -- and most of Arkansas and Montana.
-In addition, there are another 17 states that have Constitutional Carry for open carry.
+(1) As of the end of March, 2017, the 14 Constitutional Carry states for concealed carry were: Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, North Dakota, Vermont, West Virginia, Wyoming -- and most of Arkansas and Montana.
+Furthermore, there are roughly another dozen additional states that have Constitutional Carry for open carry.

 (2) In this ranking, Vermont is the safest state, followed by Maine, Virginia, New Hampshire and Idaho.
 This means that the safest five states in the country are Constitutional Carry states.
 Four of them allow permitless concealed carry; the fifth (Virginia) allows for permitless open carry.

 (3) Compare the Uniform Crime Reports (Table 5) for these years: Alaska (2003 versus 2008) and Arizona (2010 versus 2015).